Aerospace materials: World War II

 The de Havilland Albatross airliner of 1936 had a fuselage of wooden sandwich construction: wafers of birch plywood were spaced apart by a balsa sheet.
 This same construction achieved fame with its wartime use in the Mosquito fast bomber.
 As well as being a construction of light weight and high performance, it also avoided the use of aluminum, a strategic material during wartime, and could use the skills of woodworkers, rather than those of specialized aircraft metalworkers.
 When Germany attempted to copy this aircraft as the Moskito it was a failure, primarily for materials reasons.
 The original phenolic Tego film adhesive was only produced by a factory that was destroyed by bombing.
 Its replacement led directly to catastrophic failures and loss of the aircraft.

 Radar became small enough to be carried on board aircraft, but the fragile feed horns and reflectors needed to be protected and streamlined from the airstream.
 Molded radomes were constructed, using the Perspex acrylic plastic that was already in use for cockpit windows.
 This could be heated to soften it, then molded or vacuum formed to shape.
 Other polymers developed at this time, notably Nylon, found uses in compact radio equipment as high-voltage insulators or dielectrics.

 Honeycomb structures were developed as flat sandwich sheets used for bulkheads and decking.
 These were long established with wood and paper board construction, but required a more robust material for aerospace use.
 This was achieved towards the end of the war, with all-aluminum honeycomb sandwiches.

-Post-war

 New materials

 New lightweight materials include Ceramic matrix composites, metal matrix composites, polymer aerogels and CNT-yarns, along the evolution of polymer composites.
 These light weight materials have given way for stronger, more reliable structures, improved production times and increased power-to-weight ratios.